-We use PV and the horizontal components of the velocity field at six-hourly temporal and 2.5° spatial resolution on the 350-K isentropic surface from NCEP/NCAR reanalysis data for winters from December 1958 to February 2006 (DJF 1958-2006).
-We use the NOAA Climate Prediction Center Arctic Oscillation index as our NAMI.
-It is constructed by projecting daily 1000-hPa geopotential height anomalies poleward of 20°N onto the leading empirical orthogonal function (EOF) of monthly mean 1000-hPa geopotential for the 1979-2000 period.
-From the NCAR Climate and Global Dynamics Division, we use a NAOI based on the leading EOF of sea-level pressure anomalies over the Atlantic sector (20-80°N 90°W-90°E).
+We use PV and the horizontal components of the velocity field at 6-hourly temporal and 2.5° spatial resolution on the 350-K isentropic surface from National Centers for Environmental Prediction-National Center for Atmospheric Research (NCEP-NCAR) reanalysis data for winters from December 1958 to February 2006 (DJF).
+We use the National Oceanic and Atmospheric Admistration (NOAA) Climate Prediction Center Arctic Oscillation index as our NAMI.
+It is constructed by projecting daily 1000-hPa geopotential height anomalies poleward of 20°N onto the leading empirical orthogonal function (EOF) of monthly-mean 1000-hPa geopotential for the 1979-2000 period.
+From the NCAR Climate and Global Dynamics Division, we use a NAOI based on the leading EOF of sea level pressure anomalies over the Atlantic sector (20-80°N, 90°W-90°E).

-Our wave breaking detection method objectively identifies the poleward-advecting, low-PV tongues associated with anticyclonically- and cyclonically-overturning PV contours as shown in Fig. 1 (the method can alternatively be used to track and measure equatorward-advecting, high-PV tongues).
-Our method for identifying the tongues (detailed in the Appendix) is based on circumpolar PV contours that signal PV overturning by crossing a particular meridian more than once (as marked by small open circles in Fig. 1).
+Our wave-breaking detection method objectively identifies the poleward-advecting low-PV tongues associated with anticyclonically and cyclonically overturning PV contours as shown in Fig. 1 (the method can alternatively be used to track and measure equatorward-advecting high-PV tongues).
+Our method for identifying the tongues (detailed in the appendix) is based on circumpolar PV contours that signal PV overturning by crossing a particular meridian more than once (as marked by small open circles in Fig. 1).
 Locating where a PV contour crosses a meridian more than once (also used by Esler and Haynes 1999) is conceptually similar to searching for locations where the meridional PV gradient is negative (e.g., Abatzoglou and Magnusdottir 2006a), and the use of circumpolar contours ensures that isolated pockets of low-PV air are not mistaken for PV overturning.
 Using the geometry of the overturning PV contour (as opposed to gridded PV values) allows us to quantify the break's spatial scale and distinguish between anticyclonic and cyclonic overturning as shown in Fig. 1.

-The low-PV tongues are identified for anticyclonic and cyclonic events at each 6-hourly observation, and the following three quantities are calculated for each tongue: the area, shown by shading in Fig. 1, the location of the centroid, shown by large circles in Fig. 1, and the zonal extent.
-The zonal extent (L) is defined as the degrees of arc length along a great circle route beginning at the west edge of the tongue at the latitude of the tongue's centroid extending to the east edge of the tongue (the measured routes are shown by the curves between double arrows in Figs. 1a-b).
-We adopt a minimum size criterion for the PV overturning cases included in this study (see Appendix), so that cases of marginal overturning are not included.
+The low-PV tongues are identified for anticyclonic and cyclonic events at each 6-hourly observation, and the following three quantities are calculated for each tongue: the area shown by shading in Fig. 1; the location of the centroid, shown by large circles in Fig. 1; and the zonal extent (L).
+Here, L is defined as the degrees of arc length along a great circle route beginning at the west edge of the tongue at the latitude of the tongue's centroid and extending to the east edge of the tongue (the measured routes are shown by the curves between the double arrows in Figs. 1a,b).
+We adopt a minimum size criterion for the PV overturning cases included in this study (see the appendix) so that cases of marginal overturning are not included.
 The PV intrusions into the tropics that Waugh and Polvani (2000) studied are, for example, not counted as RWB in the present study unless they result in overturning of PV contours.